 An understanding of internet technology, including a keen interest in network security, data mining, machine learning, and web-based user interfaces

-Demonstrable programming ability and experience, and evidence of conspicuous achievement and a strong computing background, equivalent to a first-class degree in Computer Science or similar subjects
+Demonstrable programming ability and experience, evidence of conspicuous achievement and a strong computing background equivalent to a first-class degree in Computer Science or similar subjects

 Attention to detail